 To get the true identity of Babaji or to get a glimpse of his dignity, it is necessary to know the proven tradition from which Babaji has descended.
 If you want to know Babaji, you need to identify Brahma in yourself.
 You need to make every cell of its existence a medium for the manifestation of Brahma.
 That’s what every saint has done from the ages instead of thinking and imagining Heaven after death.

 Quotes and Teachings of Babaji

-- For the faults of the many, judge not the whole.
-Everything on earth is of a mixed characters, like a mingling of sand and sugar.
+- For the faults of the many, judge, not the whole.
+Everything on earth is of mixed characteristics, like a mingling of sand and sugar.
 Be like the wise ant which seizes only the sugar, and leaves the sand untouched.

-- Remember and realize that you are master of yourself and your own servant.
-Grow up full, whole, and not in sections (cross or vertical or horizontal) and then join others who have grown up and become whole and full by themselves (purnosmi)…Are you awake?
+- Remember and realize that you are the master of yourself and your own servant.
+Grow up full, whole, and not in sections (cross or vertical or horizontal), and then join others who have grown up and become whole and full by themselves (Purnosmi)…Are you awake?

 - Love is the undisturbed balance that binds this universe together.

 - Wisdom shines from the temple of a pure heart.
 Wisdom is the crown for the structure of life.